you are being redirected

 bulgaria

-Limited liability company (дружество с ограничена отговорност; “LLC).
+The limited liability company (дружество с ограничена отговорност; "LLC").
 An LLC has a minimum share capital of BGN 2 (approx. EUR 1).
 The share capital consists of the contributions of the shareholders and each contribution cannot be less than BGN 1.
 The value of the contributions can differ from shareholder to shareholder.
 If the subscribed share capital is more than the required minimum, only 70 % of the subscribed share capital may be paid upon establishment of the LLC.
 The applicable corporate income tax rate for all companies is 10 %.

 czech republic